Audio-WestlakeU/audiossl/audiossl/methods/atstframe/README.md

 # ATST-Frame

-Official implemetation of ["Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks"](https://arxiv.org/abs/2306.04186), which is currently under review at IEEE Transactions on Audio, Speech and Language Processing.
+Official implemetation of ["Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks"](https://arxiv.org/abs/2306.04186), which is accepted by IEEE Transactions on Audio, Speech and Language Processing.

 This work proposes two methods: ATST-Clip and ATST-Frame.
 Implementation of ATST-Frame is in this directory.
 For ATST-Clip, please goto [../atst](../atst).